-Revenues are recognized when susceptible to accrual; i.e., both measurable and available.
+Revenues are recognized when susceptible to accrual, i.e., both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-For this purpose, the District considers revenues to be available if they are collected within 60 days after the end of the current fiscal period.
-Expenditures are generally recorded when the liability is incurred, if they are paid within 60 days after the end of the current fiscal period.
+For this purpose, the Academy considers revenues to be available if they are collected within 60 days after the end of the current fiscal period.
+Expenditures are generally recorded when the liability is incurred if they are paid within 60 days after the end of the current fiscal period.
 The exception to this general rule is that principal and interest on long-term debt is recognized when due.

-Revenues susceptible to accrual are property taxes, state aid, federal and interdistrict revenues and investment income.
+Revenues susceptible to accrual are state aid, federal and interacademy revenues and investment income.
 Other revenues are recognized when received.
 Unearned revenue arises when potential revenue does not meet both the measurable and available criteria for recognition in the current period.
-Unearned revenue also arises when resources are received by the District before it has a legal claim to them, as when grant monies are received prior to the incurrence of the qualifying expenditures.
+Unearned revenue also arises when resources are received by the Academy before it has a legal claim to them, as when grant monies are received prior to the incurrence of the qualifying expenditures.

-3. Measurement Focus, Basis of Accounting, and Financial Statement Presentation
+3. Measurement Focus, Basis of Accounting and Financial Statement Presentation

-District-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
+Academy-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
-Property taxes are recognized as revenues in the year for which they are levied.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the grantor or provider have been met.

 The State of Michigan utilizes a foundation allowance approach, which provides for a specific annual amount of revenue per student based on a State-wide formula.
 The foundation allowance is funded from a combination of State and local sources.
 Revenues from State sources are primarily governed by the School Aid Act and the School Code of Michigan.
-The State portion of the foundation is provided from the State's School Aid Fund and is recognized as revenues in accordance with State law and accounting principles generally accepted in the United States of America.
+The State portion of the foundation allowance is provided from the State's School Aid Fund and is recognized as revenues in accordance with State law and accounting principles generally accepted in the United States of America.